FindMySchool LogoFindMySchool

 The best approach is to treat Year 3 as its own planning cycle, not an automatic next step.
 Use FindMySchool’s Map Search to check realistic travel options and to sense-check distances for the junior alternatives you are considering, especially if you are balancing more than one possible route.

 Admissions are coordinated through the local authority, which is typical for a state infant school.
 The timing is not optional.
-For September 2026 entry, applications opened from 11 September 2025, the national closing date was 15 January 2026, and on-time applicants receive notifications on 16 April 2026.
+For September 2027 entry, Cambridgeshire's 2027-2028 primary admissions route notes applications are live by 11 September 2026, with a closing date of 15 January 2027, offer notifications on 16 April 2027 and an appeal deadline of 20 May 2027.

 From, the school was oversubscribed on the main entry route, with 86 applications and 68 offers.
 That gap is not huge, but it is enough that allocation criteria will matter, particularly for families outside the nearest streets.
 If you are moving house, or relying on a new address, build in time to confirm how the council will treat your proof of residence.